Paper #36. Commanding & Controlling the OODA Loop: Iran’s Narrative Strategy

 ”Implicit guidance & control” is feeding our Observations and Sensations into a tacitly narrated Orientation

-Stage 4 – Prescription: having internalized responsibility and externalized blame for information presented to us, old and new structured information repeatedly describes the story to get us to identify with the narrative; once we believe the story is part of our identity, the information prescribes our compliant behavior; our actions legitimize the circular reasoning of this entire psychological assault.
+Stage 4 – Prescription: having internalized responsibility and externalized blame for information presented to us, more structured information repeats the story to get us to identify with the narrative; once we believe the story is part of our identity, the information prescribes our compliant behavior; our actions legitimize the circular reasoning of this entire psychological assault.

 As an assembled weapon system, narrative functions as follows: